sharon088/Nodejs-mongo-helm/README.md

     * The `values.yaml` file serves as the single source of truth for all configuration values.
     * This centralizes configuration management, making it easier to customize and maintain the deployment.
     * It also allows for version control of configuration changes.

-## Conclusion

-This project successfully demonstrates a modern application deployment using Docker and Kubernetes with Helm.

-I built an efficient Docker image using a multi-stage Dockerfile.

-Helm simplified the deployment and management of both the application and MongoDB.

-The `values.yaml` file provided easy customization.

-MongoDB's StatefulSet ensured data persistence and reliable updates.

-Kubernetes Jobs facilitated automated testing.

-Environment variables and Services ensured seamless connectivity.